-Japanese encephalitis is a viral disease only in East Asia.
-The infection is spread via a bite from an infected culex mosquito.
-The culex mosquito favours breeding sites in and around rice paddies and piggeries.
+Japanese encephalitis is a viral disease found in South-East Asia and the Indian subcontinent.
+The infection is spread by the bite of an infected mosquito.
+This particular type of mosquito favours breeding sites in and around rice paddies.

 Japanese encephalitis causes headache, convulsions, encephalitis and meningitis.
 Severe disease can cause permanent neurological damage.
 About 30% of those with signs of infection will die from the disease.